 - Neurological lower urinary tract dysfunction - there is usually chronic urinary retention from a neuropathic bladder condition: for example, multiple sclerosis, diabetic neuropathy, spina bifida, spinal cord injury or spinal tumour.[4, 5]

 - Detrusor hyperactivity and functional obstruction: many have sphincter dysfunction and are at risk for pyelonephritis and upper urinary tract injury.

-- Detrusor underactivity - maybe associated with urge incontinence, for example, some patients with diabetes and with bladder neuropathy may have instability requiring bladder-relaxing drugs but also have intermittent weak detrusor function with poor emptying.
+- Detrusor underactivity - may be associated with urge incontinence - for example, some patients with diabetes and with bladder neuropathy may have instability requiring bladder-relaxing drugs but also have intermittent weak detrusor function with poor emptying.
 The addition of bladder-relaxing drugs may worsen the baseline poor detrusor function, resulting in retention and overflow incontinence.
-In some cases, the solution may be to combine bladder-relaxing medical therapy with intermittent self-catheterisation.
+In some cases, the solution may be to combine bladder-relaxing medical therapy with ISC.

 - Patients should be referred to a urologist for full assessment and to initiate the patient in using self-catheterisation.

 - Physical examination should include testing for pinprick sensation in the saddle area.

 - Sensory loss in the second to fourth sacral dermatomes implies diminished awareness of a full bladder.

 - Sensory loss that extends to the third lumbar dermatome suggests that catheterisation will be painless.